tbfang/swiss-happy-maps/data_wrangling/Readme.md

 # File descriptions for data wrangling

-1. `twitter_cleaning.ipynb`: This notebook uses the parquest files downloaded by the scrips in the folder `Scripts` that were used to download data for twitter and then combines them and cleans them based on some observations.
+1. `twitter_cleaning.ipynb`: This notebook uses the parquest files downloaded by the scripts in the folder `scripts` that were used to download data for twitter (55.6GB).
+This notebook combines and cleans the parquet files based on some observations.
 The main purpose of cleaning is to make it ready for visualisation.
 In particular:
   * Combine all the downloaded parquet files into a single dataframe
   * Keep only the main languages (en, de and fr)